LaunchCodeEducation/liftoff/src/modules/demo-projects/event-log/index.rst

 -  `Event Details View <https://raw.githubusercontent.com/LaunchCodeEducation/liftoff/master/src/modules/demo-projects/event-log/figures/event_details_view.png>`__

-He had estimated another story and moved it to the **Current Iteration** panel (“As a logged-in user, I can view all upcoming events…”) but he was unable to get started on it.
+He had estimated another story and moved it to the **Current Iteration** panel ("As a logged-in user, I can view all upcoming events…") but he was unable to get started on it.
 This story will carry over to the next sprint.